-Goodwill is not amortized but tested for impairment on an annual basis and between annual tests in certain circumstances.
-Goodwill impairment is tested using a two-step approach.
+For the year ended February 28, 2013, the Group did not choose to perform the assessment of qualitative factors for goodwill impairment and performed its annual impairment test using a two-step approach.
 The first step compares the fair value of a reporting unit to its carrying amount, including goodwill.
 If the fair value of the reporting unit is greater than its carrying amount, goodwill is not considered impaired and the second step is not required.
 If the fair value of the reporting unit is less than its carrying amount, the second step of the impairment test measures the amount of the impairment loss, if any, by comparing the implied fair value of goodwill to its carrying amount.
 If the carrying amount of goodwill exceeds its implied fair value, an impairment loss is recognized equal to that excess.
 The implied fair value of goodwill is calculated in the same manner that goodwill is calculated in a business combination, whereby the fair value of the reporting unit is allocated to all of the assets and liabilities of that unit, with the excess purchase price over the amounts assigned to assets and liabilities representing the implied fair value of goodwill.
 The Group performs its annual goodwill impairment test on the last day of each fiscal year.